murrdock/Ticker_booking_system/README.md

 # Ticket_booking_system
-A client server based application in C demonstrating the use of Unix System Calls for file handling, network, IPC, and others.
+A client server based application in C demonstrating the use of Unix System Calls for file handling, network, IPC, and others for booking train tickets.
+Maximum number of clients that can connect to the server is restricted using counting semaphores.
+Using a different terminal window a new client can login to the server.
+Data is stored in plain text files(C structures are stored and read).
+ACID properties for any transaction are ensured using system calls available in Linux Programmer's Manual for file locking.